nermeen426/Scripts/README.md

 This script extracts the following details from a Neo4j database:

 - **Labels**: All unique node labels in the database.
+- **Node Count**: The number of nodes associated with each label, providing insight into the distribution of nodes.
 - **Properties**: Distinct properties associated with each label.
 - **Relationships**: Both incoming and outgoing relationships for each label, including relationship types and connected node labels.